-- Knowing your purpose and values will answer the question: where am I going?
-The first part of stage 2 will focus on purpose by filling out the Teaching Perspectives Inventory and the VIA Character questionnaire.
-There is an optional Reflection Sheet posted on Moodle you can do if you are more religious oriented.
-Next, you will create a draft of a purpose statement that is about a paragraph in length using the Teaching Perspective Inventory and the VIA Character questionnaire and your timeline as references. - You will identify and list 6-8 values with one or two sentence explanation.
-Use the lessons section of your timeline to help with identifying the values.
+Knowing your purpose and values will answer the question: where am I going?
+The first part of stage 2 will focus on purpose.
+Ask yourself: What is my direction- professionally, personally, in your education, relationships, places, etc. There is also an optional Reflection Sheet posted on Moodle you can do if you are more religious oriented.
+Next, you will create a draft of a purpose statement that is about 2-4 sentences in length.
+Next, you will identify and list 6-8 values with one or two sentence explanation.
+Use the lessons section of your timeline to help with identifying the values and also the Debwewin Values and VIA Character sheets (see Moodle).

-Stage 3: Educational Vision- Is 'what do you want to accomplish'.
+Stage 3: Educational Vision- Is what do you want to accomplish.
 We will walk through in class how to create a vision statement.

 Summary of Assignment/What is to be submitted: This is the final part of the assignment which you will be submitting.
 What you will submit for this final part of the assignment (15%), is the one-page (single space, 12 points) emerging educational philosophy statement and the 2-3 page (single space, 12 points) commentary/explanation of how the emerging educational philosophy statement (purpose, core values, and vision) is all connected together.
 In other words, what is the relationship between purpose and core values, and what is the relationship between core values and vision to make up the emerging educational philosophy statement.
-In class, I will walk you through a step-by-step process in creating the emerging educational philosophy statement and the 2-3 page (single space, 12 points) commentary/explanation of the emerging educational philosophy statement and the 2-3 page (single space, 12 points) commentary/explanation of the emerging educational philosophy statement and the 2-3 page (single space, 12 points) commentary/explanation of the emerging educational philosophy statement and the 2-3 page (single space, 12 points) etc.
+In class, I will walk you through a step by step process in creating the emerging educational philosophy statement and the 2-3 page (single space, 12 points) commentary/explanation of the emerging educational philosophy statement which is due on March 20th.